Royal Wedding Fashion Preview: Will Meghan Markle Go Hollywood?

 It would be an enormous vote of confidence for the designer, who has been a leader in sustainability in the fashion industry, and when she needs it the most.
 McCartney recently bought back her business from the Kering luxury group, and like many British designers, she could use the boost in the face of the challenges of Brexit.

 McCartney’s was the first Kering brand to publish an annual environmental profit and loss report measuring the impact the business has on the supply chain and environment, and as a designer, she has lectured often about the cause.
 McCartney's style is no-nonsense and minimal, like Markle's.
-And if she were to work with the designer to create a gown that incorporated some element of recycling, whether using vintage lace, textile remnants, or some sort of materials from discarded plastic bottles perhaps, it would be a powerful model to other brides and young girls about how they can make a difference.
-It would also honor Harry’s father, Prince Charles, who has been campaigning for the environment since the 1980s--a win, win.
+And if they were to work together to create a gown that incorporated some element of recycling, whether using vintage lace, textile remnants, or some sort of materials from discarded plastic bottles perhaps, it would be a powerful model to other brides and young girls about how they can make a difference.
+It would also honor Harry’s father, Prince Charles — who is walking Markle down the aisle — and has been campaigning for the environment since the 1980s.
+A win, win.